 The new Creativity and Innovation District (CID) on the eastern edge of campus will cultivate a community of creation and innovation.
+The district will make the most of existing programs and facilities already in the area, including:

-It will also include the Squires Student Center, Newman Library, the Graduate Life Center at Donaldson Brown, the Media Building, and the Media Building Annex.
 Several of the buildings will retain their traditional functions while providing additional spaces that foster creativity and innovation.
 The Media Building and the Media Building Annex will be allocated to the district.
 University Relations personnel in those buildings are relocating to the University Gateway Center to accommodate the expansion.

-Creativity and Innovation District Residence Hall and Living-Learning Communities
+Residence Hall and Living-Learning Communities

-Anchoring the initial development of the district is a 225,000-gross-square-foot residential building.
+Anchoring the initial development of the district is a 225,000 gross-square-foot residential building.
 It will be located next to the Graduate Life Center at Donaldson Brown between Kent and Otey streets.

 - July 2019 - Virginia Tech Magazine: A Destination For Creativity And Innovation